jetsbee/react-inspiring-bookmark/README.md

 # for android
 # First, set up the Android Emulator ref. https://docs.expo.dev/workflow/android-studio-emulator/
 yarn android

-# for web
-yarn next

-# for storybook
-yarn storybook
 ```

 ## Temporary fix if android script is not working